 Welding professionals use over 100 different processes; many of them involve the application of heat to permanently join metal parts.
 They primarily work in the manufacturing industry, for specialty trade contractors, in repair and maintenance shops, or for merchant wholesalers.
 Five percent of welders are self-employed.

 The path to becoming a welder can vary; however, due to employer preferences and requirements, post-secondary welding programs and industry certifications are two common steps.
-A high school diploma or GED and on-the-job training are also usually required.
+A high school diploma or GED and on-the-job training are also usually required in terms of welding education.

 It’s important to note that becoming a welder may take anywhere from a few months to a few years, depending on the kind of training a welder pursues.